Krystyna Skarbek: Hungary and Poland

 In Hungary, Skarbek encountered Andrzej Kowerski (1912–1988), now a Polish army officer, who later used the British nom de guerre "Andrew Kennedy".
 Skarbek had first met him as a child and briefly encountered him again before the war at Zakopane.
 Kowerski, who had lost part of his leg in a pre-war hunting accident, was now exfiltrating Polish and other Allied military personnel and collecting intelligence.

 Skarbek helped organise a system of Polish couriers who brought intelligence reports from Warsaw to Budapest.
 Kowerski (Kennedy)'s cousin, Ludwik Popiel, managed to smuggle out a unique Polish anti-tank rifle, model 35, with the stock and barrel sawn off for easier transport.
 Skarbek, for a time, concealed it in her Budapest apartment.
 However, it never saw wartime service with the Allies, as the designs and specifications had deliberately been destroyed upon the outbreak of war and there was no time for reverse engineering.
 Captured stocks of the rifle were, however, used by the Germans and the Italians.

 At the request of MI6, she and Kowerski organised surveillance of all the rail, road and river traffic on the borders with Romania and Germany.
 She is credited with providing intelligence on oil transports to Germany from Romania's Ploiesti oilfields.

 Skarbek spent 1940 travelling back and forth between Poland and Hungary.
-In Budapest, in January 1941, she showed her penchant for stratagem when she and Kowerski were arrested by the Hungarian police and imprisoned and questioned by the Gestapo.
+In Budapest, in January 1941, she and Kowerski were arrested by the Hungarian police and imprisoned and questioned by the Gestapo.
 She feigned symptoms of pulmonary tuberculosis by biting her tongue until it bled and a doctor diagnosed her incorrectly with terminal tuberculosis.
 The Germans released them, but the couple was followed by the police afterwards and they decided to flee Hungary, a German ally.